misua/bastion/README.md

 - Key mappings are stored in `/etc/ssh/key_mapping/`
 - Session mappings are stored in `/etc/ssh/session_mappings/`
 - Audit logs are stored in `/var/log/audit/audit.log` and `/var/log/auth.log`
-- The key update script runs hourly via cron
+- The key update script runs every 30 minutes via cron
+- The system uses immutable flags to protect authorized_keys files from unauthorized modifications
+- A marker file (`/etc/ssh/.initial_provisioning_complete`) is used to distinguish between initial provisioning and subsequent key updates

 ## Security Considerations